Josar/smarthome/extensions/transform/org.eclipse.smarthome.transform.jsonpath/README.md

 ## Differences to standard JsonPath

 Returns `null` if the JsonPath expression could not be found.
-Compared to standard JSON the transformation returns evaluated values when a single alement is retrieved from the querry.
+Compared to standard JSON the transformation it returns evaluated values when a single alement is retrieved from the querry.
-Means it does not return valid JSON `[ 23.2 ]` but `23.2`, `[ "Outside" ]` but `Outside`.
+Means it does not return a valid JSON `[ 23.2 ]` but `23.2`, `[ "Outside" ]` but `Outside`.
 This makes it possible to use it in lables or output channel of things and get Numbers or strings instead of JSON arrays.

-// Todo list differences which are unique for the openhab implementation
-// returns evaluated elements not an array, Does not return a list when
+A querry which returns multiple elements as lsit is not supported.

 ## Further Reading
-An extended [introduction](https://www.w3schools.com/js/js_json_intro.asp) can be found at W3School.
+* An extended [introduction](https://www.w3schools.com/js/js_json_intro.asp) can be found at W3School.
-As JsonPath transformation is based on [Jayway](https://github.com/json-path/JsonPath) using a [online validator](https://jsonpath.herokuapp.com/) which also uses Jaway will give most similar results.
+* As JsonPath transformation is based on [Jayway](https://github.com/json-path/JsonPath) using a [online validator](https://jsonpath.herokuapp.com/) which also uses Jaway will give most similar results.